lecturer in dance

 Intermediate Ballet I & II

 Margot Parsons has been an instructor of ballet at Boston College for the past twenty-five years, and currently teaches a three-credit course that includes ballet technique, history of ballet, and anatomy of dance for ballet dancers.
-She also teaches ballet at Boston University, Suffolk University, The Dance Complex, Dean College, Ballet Theatre of Boston, and previously taught for fourteen years at Harvard University.
+She also teaches ballet at Boston University, The Dance Complex, Ballet Theatre of Boston, as a substitute teacher at Boston Ballet and previously taught for thirteen years at Harvard University.